 - If you want a blanket recommendation, then Flywheel.

 - If you need an eCommerce site, then Flywheel, WP Engine, or Kinsta.
-GoDaddy explicitly states NO compliance.
+GoDaddy explicitly states NO compliance with PCI.

 - If what’s most important is keeping everything in one location and you don’t need the best service or want the best value, GoDaddy has all of the website services you will likely need.

 - If cost is your number 1 concern, get a Flywheel yearly plan.
 You’ll get the free SSL which more than makes up the $1 difference between Flywheel and GoDaddy.

 - If what’s most important to you is customer service, then Flywheel or Kinsta.

 - If you’ve got more demanding website needs, then Kinsta.

 - If you want all of the features included, Flywheel, WP Engine or Kinsta.

 - If you want a company that is a trailblazer, Flywheel.